Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The implied probability of a win from the Crimson Tide, based on the moneyline, is 78.9%.
+- The implied probability of a win from Alabama, based on the moneyline, is 81.8%.

 Alabama vs. Maryland Over/Under Stats